adammitchelldev/space/docs/design.md

 Idea: Badges are earned by complete x/y in a list of achievements.
 The badges are maxed when all of those achievements are maxed.
 There's something like this for ship B unlocks in FTL.
 The trick is for this to be a semi-lategame thing, and also for the achievements to unlock permanent items.

+## Ship mechanics

+Main resources:
+#### Hull
+You die if it falls below 0.
+Upgrading hull/armour upgrades max health.
+#### Energy
+The main power resource: energy is used to power up your weapons and abilities.
+Whilst you can always use your primary weapon, certain upgrades will unlock the ability for it to be powered by energy.
+Generally, this provides a downside to powerful upgrades, but there are also upgrades and modules that increase your ship's ability to generate and use power.
+#### Scrap
+Currency-like, used to power certain secondary items, like scrap guns or scrap missile launchers.
+#### Anti-matter
+High value single-use items, used to power advanced items like black hole bombs, super lasers and lifesavers.
+Generally late-game.
+#### Special resources
+High value items used to upgrade specific module types, or sold for scrap.
+* Tech - computer control
+* Crystal - lasers
+* Lithium - battery and energy
+* Alloy - hull and guns
+* Carbon - dynamics
+* Nano - auto-repair and high-tech

+## Tiers

+* Common (white)
+* Uncommon (green)
+* Rare (blue)
+* Epic (red)
+* Legendary (gold)

 ## Ship + Weapons + Upgrades

 The ship itself will be upgradeable with weapons and items, following various rarity tiers.
 The weapons affect the types of attacks the ship has available whilst the upgrades provide passive benefits.
 Items are mostly only available as stage/level rewards, missions, shops or bosses/unique encounters, but temporary powerups will drop during the stage from enemies (and many items will boost or change the effect of powerups.)
 Items and powerups are ranked by rarity a la Ring of Pain, Hades, Risk of Rain 2.